 Why would a dress or a skirt be a nono?

 Little shops are usually less corporate and actually look for ppl with confidence and edge, with a hands-on attitude.
 Of course I have no idea what kinds of places you will be going to…I just assume it’s boutiques and not offices?

 i agree with miusan.
 Don’t put a dress or skirt out of the question.
 I’m assuming you are applying to clothing stores/boutiques, in that case you will want to show that you are fashionable, understand fashion through what you wear, and that you can represent the shop accurately.
-This last part will be difficult since you will be going to various shops in one day so i would suggest wearing something basic and then punching it up with a statement item which could be colorful shoes, a statement necklace, or a very interesting top you have.posted almost 2 years ago
+This last part will be difficult since you will be going to various shops in one day so i would suggest wearing something basic and then punching it up with a statement item which could be colorful shoes, a statement necklace, or a very interesting top you have.posted over 5 years ago

 I don’t think there’s anything wrong with skirts, as long as you’re not showing too much leg—it would be just as informal as a pair of jeans anyway.
 If you want to wear a particular skirt and you’re iffy about the length, wear tights underneath.

 I’m sure you were going to, but bring a folder with printouts of your resume—some places (especially small boutiques) don’t have application forms and expect you to provide a resume.